josev2046/electric-cafe/README.md

 ## 1. Signal architecture

 ### A. Control path (MIDI synchronisation)
-To maintain rhythmic integrity across sequencers and arpeggiators, the Arturia MiniBrute serves as the master clock.
+To maintain rhythmic integrity across sequencers and arpeggiators, the Arturia MiniBrute Mk1 serves as the master clock.

-* **Master (Arturia MiniBrute):** Generates the internal clock and transmits note data.
+* **Master (Arturia MiniBrute Mk1):** Generates the internal clock and transmits note data.
+The arpeggiator must be active to transmit MIDI clock pulses.
     * *Connection:* MIDI OUT → Korg MIDI IN.
 * **Slave 1 (Korg MS2000BR):** Synchronises internal LFOs and delays to the master clock.
 Receives note data on MIDI channel 1.
     * *Connection:* MIDI THRU → Behringer MIDI IN.